-Bioassessments (Streams), Nutrient/Eutrophication Biological Indicators, Dissolved Oxygen (DO) and Periphyton (Aufwuchs) Indicator Bioassessments data.
-This segment of Prestile Stream was moved from Category 5-A to 4-A in the 2010 reporting cycle due to a TMDL approved in May 2010 for Total Phosphorus, Total Nitrogen and Sediment.
-The TMDL was designed to address water quality stressors associated with nonpoint source (NPS) runoff (nutrients and sediment), primarily from agricultural fields but also from forestry practices, recreational activities and other lesser sources.
+SABATTUS POND, located in the towns of Sabattus, Wales, and Greene in Androscoggin County, (ME0104000210 3796L) is a 1,962-acre Class GPA lake impaired for primary contact recreation based on Total Phosphorus levels and Secchi Disk Transparency.
+This assessment unit was moved from Category 5-A to 4-A in the 2006 reporting cycle, due to a TMDL approved in August 2004 for Total Phosphorus.
+The TMDL was designed to address water quality stressors associated with non-point source (NPS) runoff (nutrients) primarily from agricultural fields, but also from residential uses, roadways, forestry practices, recreational activities and other lesser sources from the immediate shoreline and throughout the watershed.
+The TMDL also identified the continuance of an existing water level management plan as a means for partially controlling total phosphorus concentrations.